XIII-B was a large POW camp for officers. OFLAG XIII-B

 minutes before the survivors, who hadn’t escaped into the woods, were

 Baum escaped but was soon captured by the Germans.
 He was shot

 in the leg after trying to continue fighting.
-He joined LtCol Waters
+He joined LTC Waters

 in the Camp hospital.
 There they waited after the camp

 Division on 5 April 1945 - just 10 days after the failed